-We recommend that you vote FOR the appointment of PricewaterhouseCoopers LLP as our auditor to hold office until the close of the next annual shareholder meeting at remuneration to be fixed by the board.
-Unless otherwise instructed, the management representatives designated in the enclosed proxy intend to vote FOR this appointment.
+We recommend that you vote FOR the reappointment of PwC as our auditor to hold office until the close of the next annual shareholder meeting at remuneration to be fixed by the board.
+Unless otherwise instructed, the management representatives designated in the enclosed proxy intend to vote FOR the reappointment of PwC as our auditor.